 As you can see from the example, the idea is not to include the entire title in your permalink, but just the main keywords.
 So just from the URL, a visitor would know about what to expect.

 As you can see, optimizing your content for SEO is not a piece of cake.
-There are so many factors you need to consider, and each of these factors has to maintain a balance between too much and too little to get your piece of content the exposure it deserves.
+There are so many on-page and off-page SEO factors you need to consider, and each of these factors has to maintain a balance between too much and too little to get your piece of content the exposure it deserves.

 The good news is by following the steps I covered above, you can exercise control over a lot of these aspects.
-Following this blog post SEO checklist will help ensure each piece of content you write is up to speed in 2019.
+Following this blog post SEO checklist will help ensure each piece of content you write is up to speed.

 Did I miss anything?
 Did you try these tips?
 Do you have any questions or comments?
 Share your thoughts below in the comments section.